ris04hit/Qsuggest/README.md

 For scraping each file individually, run following commands in given order only (so that there is no data inconsistency):
 For scraping only [handles.csv](data/scraped/handles.csv)/[problems.csv](data/scraped/problems.csv)/[tags.csv](data/scraped/tags.csv), execute: `make scrape_raw`
-For scraping [sumbissions](data/scraped/submission), execute: `make scrape_submission`
+For scraping [data/scraped/sumbission](data/scraped/submission), execute: `make scrape_submission`
-For scraping [ratings](data/scraped/rating), execute: `make scrape_rating`
+For scraping [data/scraped/rating](data/scraped/rating), execute: `make scrape_rating`

 ## **Data Processing**
 Data which is processed from the scraped data but can not be directly used for model training is saved in [data/interim](data/interim).
-On the other hand, data which is processed and can be directly used for model training is saved in [data/processed](data/processed).
+On the other hand, data which is processed and can be directly used for model training is saved in [data/processed](data/processed) (data in [data/processed/user_problem](data/processed/user_problem) is not uploaded due to its large size).
 Scripts for processing data are stored in [src/data](src/data).
 By default any processed data will not overwrite existing data.
 For overwriting, set overwrite=1 in make command.
 For example to process all data and to overwrite it over existing data (if any) execute: `make process overwrite=1`

 ### **Commands**